tango-controls/tango-doc/source/advanced/rest-api.rst

 Please refer to the corresponding implementation documentation on how to install and use it.

-In a nutshell download the latest fat jar distribution and start the server via :command:`java -DTANGO_HOST=localhost:10000 -jar mtangorest.server.jar sys`
+In a nutshell download the latest fat jar distribution and start the server via :command:`java -DTANGO_HOST=localhost:10000 -jar mtangorest.server.jar -nodb -dlist sys/rest/0`

 Basically one can test the installation trying to read an attribute value from a device.
 Typically there is a TangoTest server running on the tango host through browser: